 Our guides are what make our company so extraordinary.
 Take a tour with us and you’ll be inspired by your guide’s passion and knowledge.
 Our guides spend all day everyday in the rainforest of Southeast Alaska.
 They truly value the opportunity to share this precious place with you, here, where daily life and breath-taking nature still exist hand in hand.

 A guide’s knowledge stems from simple, pure enthusiasm and appreciation for this magnificent place we call home.
 Coming from varied experiences and walks of life, each guide completes our annual Spring training.
 They immerse themselves in workshops, trail sessions, discussions, and books about Juneau’s natural and cultural histories.
-Many guides also complete a 20 hour course with the State of Alaska to become Certified Interpretive Guides.
+Many guides also complete a 20 hour course to become Certified Interpretive Guides.
 Each guide then adds his or her specific areas of interest, expertise, style and personal stories.